Travelling to Asia? With half the world to explore, there's a lifetime of adventure just waiting for you.

 If you’re skiing in Park City and you packed your new ski jacket, you could be reimbursed for the cost of replacing it if the airline isn’t able to remedy the situation.
 The other belongings in your lost checked bag could be covered as well (up to plan limits, conditions and exclusions apply).

-After contacting the airline, the next step is to contact Blue Ribbon Bags.
-This non-insurance service will track and expedite the return of your undelivered baggage by the airline.
-Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call Blue Ribbon Bags so you can file a lost luggage claim.
+The first step is to contact the airline.
+If the airline isn’t able to help you locate your lost bag, the second step is to contact the Delayed or Lost Baggage Tracking and Delivery service, which is another of our non-insurance service partners.
+Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call so you can file a lost luggage claim.

 Even if you have the perfect getaway planned, unexpected situations happen that can derail your plans.
 When looking for travel insurance plans for the USA, make sure to get one that covers trip cancelation, delays, and interruptions—and could reimburse you those non-refundable flights, hotels, and activities you paid for in advance.